andrewcooke/choochoo/docs/data-model.md

 * Do not delete from StatisticJournal directly.
 Delete Sources.

 * Do not delete Sources via SQL.
-Delete at the object level (within SQLAlchemy) so that the entire hierarchy is removed.
+Delete at the object level (within SQLAlchemy).
+This is required for two reasons:

+  1. So that the entire hierarchy is removed.
 See `test_inheritance.py` for justification.

-TODO
+  2. So that automatic delteion of Intervals can be triggered.

 ### Hard Reset

 Following the rules above allows us to (efficiently) calculate only *missing* derived statistics.
-In pratice it will also be useful to have the option of deleting all derived statistics (by deleteing all Intervals).
+In pratice it will also be useful to have the option of deleting all derived statistics (by deleting all Intervals).